 “It’s hardly terrifying.”

 Roman’s hands dropped from where he’d been holding them up, his fingers hooked like claws.
-The mask tilted to one side as he turned his head..
+The mask tipped to one side as he tilted his head..
 “It could be if you weren’t expecting it.”

 “Not really.
 This, though…” Dinara pulled on a devil’s mask with a protrusive snout and shadows where the eyes should be.
 She took a step backward into the path, lifting both arms. “…is terrifying.”